-November Niner Neil Blumenfield earned a bonus for holding the chip lead when registration closed and Borgata favorite Esther Taylor-Brady grabbed one for the most re-entries for charity.
-New Jersey pro Jamie Kerstetter was a late entrant but was the last player standing to earn the CSOP title.
-She picked the first place prize, then tiny glass Borgata trophy, and a $500 gift certificate from ProCaliber Poker Tables.
+Recent November Niner and fedora aficionado Neil Blumenfield earned a $1,000 bonus for holding the chip lead when registration closed and Borgata favorite Esther Taylor-Brady grabbed the other $1,000 bonus for the most re-entries.
+New Jersey poker pro Jamie Kerstetter was the last player to arrive but was also the last player standing and earned a CSOP Borgata title!
+She picked the first place prize of $5,512, the glass Borgata trophy, and a $500 gift certificate from our sponsor ProCaliber Poker Tables.

 Stay tuned this spring as we prepare ourselves for Event #7 in Las Vegas in the summer.